Cameron, financier and Hancock discussed NHS payment scheme over ‘private drink’ - The Courier

 A No 10 spokesman: “Throughout the pandemic, an immense number of businesses contacted Downing Street with representations; these were passed on to relevant departments.”

+Mr Cameron was prime minister between 2010 and 2016 before being hired as an adviser by Greensill in August 2018.
+Mr Greensill was a Government adviser on finance during Mr Cameron’s time in No 10.

-This week, it emerged the Chancellor responded to private texts from Mr Cameron saying he had “pushed” officials to consider plans that could have helped Greensill in 2020.
+This week, it emerged the Chancellor responded to private texts from Mr Cameron by saying on April 23 last year that he had “pushed” officials to consider plans that could have helped Greensill.

 Labour called for Mr Sunak to “come out of hiding” and make a statement to Parliament about the “growing scandal”, and reiterated demands for an investigation.